paazmaya/modern-web-tools-with-node-js-book/overview.md

 Each lecture contains two presentations made by student.
 Each presentation can last about ~15 minutes.

-Presentation subjects are divided according to the themes of each lesson and assigned to the given students accoring to their own wishes.
+Presentation subjects are divided according to the themes of each lesson and assigned to the given students according to their own wishes.
 Please open a pull request for marking your presentation.

 [Subjects, presenters and dates.](presentations.md)